CollierCZ/markdoc-svelte/README.md

 - [Functions](#functions)
 - [Partials](#partials)

-You can customize schema in two ways:
+Customize schema in one of two ways:

 - **For a single extension** or simple extensions, pass directly to the preprocessor options.
 - **For multiple extensions at once** or more complex configurations,